While We Bleed, Opening Scene: “No Witnesses”

 “Clever.”
 The woman who effectively ruled Tramontio in her husband’s dotage waved a jeweled hand toward Sul.
 “Check him.”

-“I only allow weapons I control in my house,” the baroness replied, “I’m sure you understand.”
+“I only allow weapons I control in my house,” the Baroness replied, “I’m sure you understand.”

 Sul smirked.
 “I’ve been called many things in my time, but never that.”